Tofu Stir Fry with Vegetables & Ginger Sesame Sauce

 • Vegetables- The vegetables chosen to use are completely your preference.
 Some of the ones we use regularly are mushrooms, Bok Choy, bell peppers, snow peas, and baby corn.

-• Base- Stir-fries need to be served over over a starch to make them a complete meal.
+• Base- Stir-fries need to be served over a starch to make them a complete meal.
 The most common choices are rice or noodles, but you could even use other grains such as quinoa and bulgur.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.